 168 Oklahomans lost their lives there that day, including 19 children.

-My husband and I visited the site after the wreckage was imploded, when the site was fenced off.
-The fence became a makeshift memorial, as people left mementos of all kinds- dolls, stuffed animals, photos, pictures, flowers, crafts, flags, shirts, letters.
-We have visited again since the official memorial and the museum were established on April 19, 2000.
+My husband and I visited the site after the building was imploded, when the grounds were fenced off.
+The fence had become a makeshift memorial, as people left mementos of all kinds- dolls, stuffed animals, photos, pictures, flowers, crafts, flags, shirts, and letters.
+We visited again when the official memorial and the museum were established on April 19, 2000.

 a long section of the original fence has been left intact, as well as parts of the original federal building wall.